Research InsightLead Scoring

 Update

-Push prioritized rankings back to your CRM so sales sees them immediately
+Push the prioritized rankings back to your CRM so sales can see them immediately

 Prioritized Lead List in Your CRM